-It will be important to overcome these challenges going forward, including with a strong spirit of openness and commitment to ensuring that integration extends beyond membership in regional groupings to meaningful support from the highest levels for real integration-at borders, at grass-roots levels, and among national institutions and agencies that are critical for facilitating trade and exchange, coordination, monitoring, and enforcement.
-The change in policy direction in Uzbekistan and opening of trade, transport, energy, and visa links and other contacts with regional neighbors is encouraging, and should be followed by the rest of the CCA.
+It will be important to overcome these challenges in the future, including with a strong spirit of openness and commitment to ensuring that integration extends beyond membership in regional groups to meaningful support from the highest levels for real integration-at borders, at grassroots levels, and among national institutions and agencies that are critical for facilitating trade and exchange, coordination, monitoring, and enforcement.
+The change in policy direction in Uzbekistan and the opening of trade, transport, energy, and visa links and other contacts with regional neighbors is encouraging, and should be emulated by the rest of the CCA countries.